wax-office-of-inspector-general/waxguilds/reports/blokcrafters/BlokCrafters OIG Submission - November 30th 2021.md

 ## Does your Guild have any new information to submit that impacts Technical Operations?

+We added several new servers this month to help with infrastructure.
++ New Elastic Search server for the Hyperion cluster
++ New Ship Node
++ New dedicated snapshot server
++ New dedicated server for Testnet Hyperion service

 ## Does your Guild have any new information to submit that impacts Product Development?
 + We are pleased to announce MyNifties official release, available to download on the IOS app store. https://apps.apple.com/us/app/mynifties/id1584284510